-- 1. The faculty member shall render full-time service to the institution.
+1. The faculty member shall render full-time service to the institution.
 Outside activities, except the practice of medicine, which is restricted below in subsection 4.2.3.1.2, shall not be restricted unless such activities or employment interfere with the adequate performance of academic duties.
 The institution expects its faculty to give full professional effort to assignments of teaching, research, and service.
-It is, therefore, considered inappropriate to engage in gainful employment outside the institution that is incompatible with the faculty member's contractual commitment to the institution.
+It is, therefore, considered inappropriate to engage in gainful employment outside the institution.
 Moreover, it is considered inappropriate to transact personal business from one's institutional office when it interferes with institutional duties and responsibilities.
-The Administration shall establish a program of periodic review of outside services of appointees to guide faculty members. - 2.
-Clinical faculty appointments will render medical patient services only at facilities affiliated with their assigned institution, or at such other locations or facilities as may be authorized in their annual notice of appointment, or otherwise approved in writing by the Vice President for Academic Affairs and Dean.
+The Administration shall establish a program of periodic review of outside services of appointees to guide faculty members.

+2. Clinical faculty appointments will render medical patient services only at facilities affiliated with their assigned institution, or at such other locations or facilities as may be authorized in their annual notice of appointment, or otherwise approved in writing by the Vice President for Academic Affairs and Dean.

-Fees for professional patient related services rendered by full-time medical faculty appointees shall be billed, collected and expended in accordance with the by-laws of the faculty practice plan for their respective institution, or through such other billing and collection mechanism as may be provided for in the faculty member's annual notice of appointment, or as otherwise approved in writing by the Vice President for Academic Affairs and Dean.
+Fees for professional patient-related services rendered by full-time medical faculty appointees shall be billed, collected and expended in accordance with the by-laws of the faculty practice plan for their respective institution, or through such other billing and collection mechanism as may be provided for in the faculty member's annual notice of appointment, or as otherwise approved in writing by the Vice President of Academic Affairs and Dean.

-Fees for professional services not directly related to patient services including, but not limited to, royalties, honoraria, legal actions where no patient services have been rendered, or such other similar sources as may be approved in writing by the Vice
+- Fees for professional services not directly related to patient services including, but not limited to, royalties, honoraria, legal actions where no patient services have been rendered, or such other similar sources as may be approved in writing by the Vice President of Academic Affairs and Dean are permitted as individual income to the individual faculty member. - If a faculty member wants to engage in outside employment or service, this needs to presented to and approved by the Vice President of Academic Affairs and Dean in advance of undertaking such employment.
+In the case of clinical faculty, a moonlighting agreement will need to be established with the Dean in advance of starting outside employment.

-- President for Academic Affairs and Dean are permitted as individual income to the individual faculty member. - If outside employment or service interferes with the performance of the regular institutional duties of the appointee, the institution has a right to a) require the appointee to cease such outside employment or service which interferes with institutional duties and responsibilities of the appointee, b) make such adjustments in the compensation paid to such appointee as are warranted by the appointee's services lost to the institution, and by the appointee's use of institutional equipment and materials, or c) dismiss for cause.
+If a faculty member's outside employment interferes with the performance of the regular institutional duties of the appointee, the institution has a right to a) require the appointee to cease such outside employment or service which interferes with institutional duties and responsibilities of the appointee, b) make such adjustments in the compensation paid to such appointee as are warranted by the appointee's services lost to the institution, and by the appointee's use of institutional equipment and materials, or c) dismiss appointee from their position for cause.